alpeasie/azl-benchmark-deploy/docs/task1.md

 ### Network details

 **1. Ensure the server's network adapters match this configuration.**
+Note: Only the FABRIC adapter has connectivity to the internet.

 | Server name | Adapter Name | IP Address      | VLAN |
 |-------------|--------------|-----------------|------|